MCPFence/AATAM/README.md

 1. **Report Issues**: Submit Issues to report discovered threats or improvement suggestions
 2. **Improve Documentation**: Help improve documentation content and translations
 3. **Case Studies**: Share new AI security incidents and threat cases
-4. **Tool Development**: Develop automated security tools based on AASAM
+4. **Tool Development**: Develop automated security tools based on AATAM

 ## 👥 Contributors

-We extend our heartfelt gratitude to all contributors who have helped make AASAM a valuable resource for the AI security community.
+We extend our heartfelt gratitude to all contributors who have helped make AATAM a valuable resource for the AI security community.
 Your contributions, whether through code, documentation, research, or feedback, are essential to the project's success.

 ### Core Contributors